Trustee asks if province slow to fix contaminated soil at Winnipeg school because neighbourhood is poor | CBC News

 "If it was Lindenwoods or Transcona or whatever, more parents would be coming out to the meeting, more parents would be speaking up."

-"Our parents [in our neighbourhood].
-They don't have childcare, they work in the evenings, they don't have vehicles, they bus to places.
+"Our parents [in our neighbourhood], they don't have child care, they work in the evenings, they don't have vehicles, they bus to places.
 They're not able to get to places to speak their mind because they have other priorities that need to be dealt with," Roller said.

-The province said in a statement Monday night it recently received the findings of a "nearly 400-page independent, risk analysis report on lead in soil," and would be publicly releasing the findings this month.
+The province said in a statement Monday night it recently received the findings of a "nearly 400-page independent risk analysis report on lead in soil," and would be publicly releasing the findings this month.

 The school's field has been opened for two consecutive winters, because the risk of exposure was low.
 It is expected the barricades will return once the snow melts.